Criobe/documentation/docs/setup/installation/for-developers/3-data-preparation.md

 # Data Preparation

-Download and prepare datasets for training, evaluation, and experimentation with QUADRATSEG models.
+Download and prepare datasets for training, evaluation, and functional testing with QUADRATSEG models.

 !!! info "For Developers"
-    This guide sets up **training datasets** for model development.
+    This guide covers both **ML datasets** (for model development) and **demo datasets** (for functional testing).
 If you only want to process images with pre-trained models, you don't need this—see the [End User Guide](../for-end-users/1-docker-deployment.md) instead.

+!!! warning "Understanding Dataset Types"
+    - **ML Datasets**: Large annotated datasets used for machine learning training and evaluation (includes train/val splits).
+These are production datasets pulled from CVAT projects.
+    - **Demo Datasets**: Small sample datasets (5 images per pipeline stage) used for functional testing and demos during development.
+Not for training.

 **Time Required**: 30-45 minutes (depending on dataset size and download speed) **Prerequisites**: [Module environments installed](2-module-environments.md)